 4. When you only shop at one bank, you either fit – at a rate they are willing to offer you; or, you don’t fit – which means starting all over again somewhere else.

 5. No one at your local high street branch will suggest you ‘go down the road’ to their competitor.

 6. No bank is required to offer you their cheapest product.

 7. The big banks have a ‘carded rate’ – which is similar to the rack rate for a hotel.
 They discount this rate from time to time to win business.
 And, if you negotiate a discount, it doesn’t mean you are paying their lowest rate.

-8. No bank is required to keep you on their best rate.
-In fact, having a higher carded rate allows a big bank to engage in ‘rate slippage’, whereby over time, your rate gradually becomes less competitive (and more profitable for the bank).
+8. No bank is required to keep you at their best rate.
+In fact, having a higher card rate allows a big bank to engage in ‘rate slippage’, whereby over time, your rate gradually becomes less competitive (and more profitable for the bank).

 10. Big banks don’t give you a relationship manager.
 Just a 1300 number.

 11. 7 out of 10 borrowers use a broker.
 That means only 3 out of 10 borrowers walk into their local branch.

 12. Brokers may recommend one or more of the big banks.
 But they are required by law to only recommend them if they offer you a loan product which is suitable for you.